pyeventsourcing/esdbclient/README.md

 ## Installation

-Use pip to install this package from the
+Use pip to install this package from
 [the Python Package Index](https://pypi.org/project/esdbclient/).

     $ pip install esdbclient